Trouble with the first site delayed the park, but Largo's proposed budget includes $344,000 for the project.

 Come Tuesday, Largo commissioners will vote on the city's 2000-2001 budget.
 And somewhere among the hundreds of pages of figures and staff jargon is $344,000 for a skate park.

-That would be the same skate park that was scheduled to be completed this past summer for $144,000, but wasn't.
+That would be the same skate park that was scheduled to be completed this past summer for $144,000.

 A year ago, the city planned to build the facility atop old tennis courts at the Bayhead recreation complex.
 Studies since then show the land is unsuitable for a skate park because of its previous use as a landfill, said Recreation and Parks Director Cathy Santa.